SPD Selector

 Copper air terminals are the most recommended material choice for professional lightning protection systems due to superior electrical and physical properties.

-Characteristics of copper air terminals:
+Characteristics of copper lightning rods:

 • Electrical conductivity: Excellent - highest among common air terminal materials (100% IACS reference standard)